TCNJ Spain – Universidad de Alcalá

-This is a TCNJ-sponsored program, and we are offering TCNJ credit in Alcalá.
-The Spring 2014 site director, Dr. Deborah Compte, will teach two classes, work together with the Universidad de Alcalá faculty, and support students during their time in Spain.
-The WLC faculty have determined that students who have taken SPA 203 and SPA 211 (or any course above these at the 200- and 300-levels) will be adequately prepared for the coursework available in Alcalá.
+This is a TCNJ-sponsored Spring semester program, and we are offering TCNJ credit in Alcalá.
+The Spring 2015 site director, Dr. Ann Warner Ault (SPA), and Prof. Christopher Ault (IMM) will teach two classes, work together with the Universidad de Alcalá faculty, and support students during their time in Spain.
 All students will have their oral proficiency measured before departure to help place them in appropriate classes in Spain.

-Aside from having Dr. Compte on site to handle all academic issues related to our students’ study abroad experience, there are two advantages to the TCNJ Spain program versus programs offered by other providers:
+Aside from having TCNJ faculty on site to handle all academic issues related to our students’ study abroad experience, there are two advantages to the TCNJ Spain program versus programs offered by other providers:

 - Students in TCNJ Spain will be able to earn four units of SPA credit, rather than three units from other programs.
 Plus, students minoring in Spanish may apply three units earned in TCNJ Spain totheir major (versus only two in the programs of other providers).

 - Students in TCNJ Spain may use ALL of their financial aid and scholarships.
 Students in other programs will not be able to use TCNJ Tuition Aid Grants or EOF scholarship assistance to pay for their study abroad (as of Fall 2013).